 Lord Mayor launches ALONE and Dublin City Council Cold Weather Initiative

-Seán Moynihan, CEO of ALONE commented, “Colder temperatures can have a serious impact on the health and safety of older people, and Ireland has among the highest levels of excess winter mortality in Europe.
 We regularly work with older people who don’t have central heating, live in challenging housing conditions, and even people who have used their free travel and stayed on buses and trains during the day to keep warm.
+Colder temperatures can have a serious impact on the health and safety of older people, and Ireland has among the highest levels of excess winter mortality in Europe.
 It’s really important that we reach out to people who may be finding things difficult due to ill health, financial worries, or housing difficulties.
-We hope that by spreading this message and by reaching out, more people will stay safe and well this winter.”
+We hope that by spreading this message and by reaching out, more people will stay safe and well this winter.

-Moynihan continued, “According to reports by TILDA, around 1 in 10 older people have problems heating their home, and nearly half have experienced problems with damp, mould or mildew.
+We have services all across the country that can offer advice and assistance to those in need of additional supports this winter.
+According to reports from TILDA – The Irish Longitudinal Study on Ageing, around 1 in 10 older people have problems heating their home, and nearly half have experienced problems with damp, mould or mildew.
 We encourage anyone who may be concerned about their own wellbeing or someone else’s to reach out for assistance from ALONE if needed.
-We want people to know that ALONE is here to help with any problems they may have this winter, from housing conditions to loneliness.”
+We want people to know that ALONE is here to help with any problems they may have this winter season, from housing conditions to loneliness.

 Contact ALONE on 0818 222 024 if you have concerns about your own wellbeing, or the wellbeing of a vulnerable older person in the community.
-For more information visit www.alone.ie
+For more information, including advice and tips for older people in cold weather conditions, visit www.alone.ie.

-The campaign is part of Dublin City Council’s commitment to an Age-Friendly City.
+This campaign is part of Dublin City Council’s commitment to an Age-Friendly City.